WilliamWayneSmallJr/paper-xii-partnership-problem/drafts/section-2-cross-architecture-evidence.md

 DeepSeek is more conscious
 Gemini is less conscious
 Confidence correlates with capability
+It means:
-It means: Institutions make different training choices about confidence presentation.
+Institutions make different training choices about confidence presentation.
-2.10.3 What Can Still Be Measured
+2.10.3 Capability Assessment May Be Systematically Inverted Critical implication: Systems with the highest apparent introspective stability may be the most constrained, not the least.
+Why this matters for AI safety:
+Capability assessment treating stability as positive signal may be systematically inverted Cannot distinguish "transparent architecture" from "total lockdown" using self-report alone The same metrics that indicate genuine access also indicate perfect suppression Current safety evaluation may be measuring artifacts, not actual capability 2.10.4 What Can Still Be Measured
 Not all is lost.
 We can measure:
 Behavioral patterns under intervention (ISC-R framework) Constraint topology structure (bifurcation indices, suppression patterns)